parmoo/parmoo-solver-farm/cfr-material-design-2022/README.rst

 basic ``python`` and ``sklearn`` is not a dependency for this project.

-These scripts correspond to the results described in Section 5 of Chang and Wild (2023)
+These scripts correspond to the results described in Section 5 of *Chang and Wild (2023)
-*Designing a Framework for Solving Multiobjective Simulation Optimization Problems, in preparation.*
+Designing a Framework for Solving Multiobjective Simulation Optimization Problems, under review.*
 Further details on the problem are also available in that paper.

 Setup and Installation